khanhnp-htj/zigtask-test/docker/memory-bank/TROUBLESHOOTING.md

 ```

 **Solution:**
-WebSocket functionality has been completely removed to improve application stability and eliminate duplicate events.
+WebSocket functionality has been completely removed from all applications (web, mobile, and backend) to improve application stability and eliminate duplicate events.

 **Benefits of Removal:**
 - ✅ No more duplicate task creation
-- ✅ Simplified architecture
+- ✅ Simplified architecture across all platforms
-- ✅ Better performance
+- ✅ Better performance and reduced bundle sizes
-- ✅ Easier debugging
+- ✅ Easier debugging and development
 - ✅ More predictable behavior
+- ✅ Consistent REST-only API communication

 ### Performance Issues